-Only a few months after delivering their groundbreaking 17-qubit chip, Intel have created further waves in the quantum community with ‘Tangle Lake’, a 49-qubit superconducting quantum chip.
+Only a few months after delivering their groundbreaking 17-qubit chip, Intel have created further waves in the quantum computing community with ‘Tangle Lake’, a 49-qubit superconducting quantum chip.
 Plus, they have a new brain-like AI chip, too.

 Intel have always been pushing hard to develop and expand into new and unmapped computing territories – x86 won’t last forever, after all.
 Some of their recent efforts have seen Intel at the forefront of quantum computing, amid a quantum-computing race occurring among the big tech companies as Moore’s Law slowly descends into oblivion.